-Students learn how to develop their own style of rendering contemporary and period costumes and fabrics.
-Customizing the illustration for the actor and incorporating appropriate accessories, props, and background are included.
-Projects using both hand and computer techniques are prepared.
-Prereauisite: DESN 4180
+Students develop their own style of rendering contemporary and period costumes and fabrics using hand and computer rendering skills.
+Techniques for customizing the illustration to the actor and incorporating appropriate accessories, props, and background elements are included.
+Prerequisite: DESN 4180